Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Experiments

 \section{Experiments}

-In this section we compare the performance of DCO with state-of-the-art continual learning methods: EWC \cite{EWC}, SI \cite{Synapses}, RWALK \cite{RWALK} and A-GEM \cite{chaudhry2018efficient}, as well as SGD \cite{bottou-98x}.
-We use open source codes\footnote{https://github.com/facebookresearch/agem}.
-Note that A-GEM was proposed in a single-epoch setup originally.
-For a fair comparison, we run A-GEM for multiple epochs on training data.
-We consider three commonly used continual learning data sets: Permuted MNIST, Split MNIST, and Split CIFAR-$\mathbf{100}$.
-The details of data sets, data processing, hyperparameter selection, and network architectures can be found in the Supplement.
+In this section we compare the performance of DCO and DCO-COMP with state-of-the-art regularization-based continual learning methods such as EWC \cite{EWC}, SI \cite{Synapses}, RWALK \cite{RWALK} and GPM~\cite{saha2021gradient}, as well as the vanilla SGD \cite{bottou-98x}.
+We use open source codes\footnote{https://github.com/facebookresearch/agem}\footnote{https://github.com/sahagobinda/GPM} for the experiments.

-We consider the \textbf{average error} as our metric.
-If we denote $e_j$ as \textit{test} classification error of the model on $j^{th}$ task, then the average error $E_i$ on $i^{th}$ task ($j \leq i$) is defined as $E_i = \frac{1}{i} \sum_{j=1}^i e_j$.
-In Table \ref{tab:results} we demonstrate that DCO performs favorably compared to the baselines in terms of the final average error.
-In Figure~\ref{fig:results} we show how the average error behaves when adding new tasks.
-The figure reveals that DCO eventually achieves better performance than other techniques on Split MNIST data set and it consistently outperforms other methods for Permuted MNIST and Split CIFAR-100.